raylutz/daffodil/README.md

 Manipulating data in the array, such as incrementing values, inserting cols and rows, generally is faster for Pydf over Pandas, while column-based operations such as summing all columns is far faster in Pandas than in Pydf.
+Row-based operations in Pandas, like summing values in rows may be best implemented by transposing the array and then summing columns, because of the column-based data organization.

-For example, when summing columns, Pandas can save 0.175 seconds per operation, but 6/0.175 = 34.
+For example, when summing columns, Pandas can save 0.175 seconds per operation, but 5.9/0.175 = 34.
 Thus, the conversion to dataframe is not worth it for that type of operation unless at least 34 similar operations are performed.
 It may be feasible to leverage the low coversion time from Pydf to Numpy, and then perform the sums in Numpy.